raspberrychris/paddleboardmaster/content/post/cadalene-inflatable-stand-up-paddle-board.md

 ### Unboxing Video of the Cadalene Inflatable SUP 10.7ft

+Check out this video review of the Cadalene Inflatable SUP (10.7ft yellow version).

 {{< youtube W3EKN1Jp7lE >}}

 ## What activities is it suitable for?